 As at 31st March, 2025 As at 31st March, 2024 A (i).
 Principal amount remaining unpaid 263 250 A (ii).
-Interest amount remaining unpaid 0 0 B. Interest paid by the Group in terms of Section 16 of the Micro, Smo Medium Enterprises Development Act, 2006, along with the amou payment made to the supplier beyond the appointed day 0 C. Interest due and payable for the period of delay in making payment (been paid but beyond the appointed day during the period) but with interest specified under the Micro, Small and Medium Enterprises Act, out adding 0 - D. Interest accrued and remaining unpaid 0 0 E. Interest remaining due and payable even in the succeeding years, u date when the interest dues as above are actually paid to the small -
+Interest amount remaining unpaid 0 0 B. Interest paid by the Group in terms of Section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day e 0 0 C. Interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the period) but without addininterest specified under the Micro, Small and Medium Enterprises Act, 2006 - D. Interest accrued and remaining unpaid 0 0 E. Interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise. -